franck-benault/creditCardFraudDetection/README.md

 $Accurancy = (TP+TN)/(Total Samples)$

 But it is not a good metric for severe imbalanced datasets.
 We can see that we the example of the dummy classifier.
+With imbalanced dataset, we can speak about **misleading** accuracy.

 * Precision
 	- it measures the proportion of actual fraudulent transactions correctly identified by the model.